Rakhyvel/TinyLang/README.md

 ```
 The program will wait for user input to be given, and will assign the integer value to the given varaible.
 ### Expressions
 TinyLang can parse and evaluate expressions, with a list of some operators.
-They are listed below, in reverse order of operations.
+They are listed below, in reverse order of operation.
 | Token          | Description                                                                                    |
 |----------------|------------------------------------------------------------------------------------------------|
 | <*identifier*> | Any text in the program that is not a keyword, or surrounded by quotes.
 Represents a variable. |